MicrosoftDocs/windows-itpro-docs/windows/plan/guidance-for-education-environments.md

 ---
 title: Guidance for education environments (Windows 10)
-description: Find resources to help you plan your deployment of Windows 10 to desktops, laptops, tablets, and other devices in educational institutions. ms.assetid: 225C9D6F-9329-4DDF-B447-6CE7804E314E ms.prod: W10 ms.mktglfcycl: plan
+description: Find resources to help you plan your deployment of Windows 10 to desktops laptops tablets and other devices in educational institutions.
+MSHAttr: PreferredLib /library
+ms.assetid: 225C9D6F-9329-4DDF-B447-6CE7804E314E
+ms.prod: W10
+ms.mktglfcycl: plan